DenisCarriere/geocoder/docs/wip_guide.rst

 Key changes for the Query manager
 ---------------------------------

 Here, it is important to keep in mind that `MultipleResultsQuery` handle the overall process of the query, and stores **all** the results.
-The responsabilities here are to
+The responsibilities here are to

 #. setup the context correctly
 #. make the query with appropriate headers, params
-#. parse the response from the provider and create results appropriatly
+#. parse the response from the provider and create results appropriately

 Let's detail those three steps